-3.2.18 Within a small section of f2 fen, marsh and swamp habitat located within the survey area east of the Strathy North Substation a homogenous stand of vegetation that most closely resembled the M4 - Carex rostrata-Sphagnum falax mire community was identified.
+3.2.22 Within a small section of f2 fen, marsh and swamp habitat located within the survey area east of the Strathy North Substation a homogenous stand of vegetation that most closely resembled the M4 - Carex rostrata-Sphagnum falax mire community was identified.
 This mire typically consisted of sedges over a carpet of semi-aquatic Sphagnum spp. bottle sedge Carex rostrata was dominant, but was also accompanied by abundant white sedge C. curta, woollyfruit sedge C. lasiocarpa, bog sedge C. limosa or black sedge C. nigra.
 Common cotton grass, soft rush were occasional within the taller stands of vegetation.
-There was an extensive wet carpet of Sphagnum spp. flexuous bog-moss and feathery bog-moss was occasional, with rare records for lustrous bog-moss and papillose bog-moss.
+There was an extensive wet carpet of Sphagnum spp. flexuous bog-moss and feathery bog-moss were frequent and abundant and cow-horn bogmoss was also abundant.
+Blunt-leaved bog-moss was occasional, with rare records for lustrous bog-moss and papillose bog-moss.
 Common haircap was very frequent forming scattered patches.